Supervisory Training Courses

 MG-4: Supervising in a Unionized Environment (1 day)

-Course Topics: What every supervisor should know about federal labor unions; collective bargaining agreements; official time; LR meetings; an overview of the Federal Service Labor-Management Relations Statute; fundamental employee, union, and management rights; unfair labor practices; union representative rights to participate in meetings; controlling official time; handling information requests.
+Course Topics: Collective bargaining agreements; official time; LR meetings; an overview of the Federal Service Labor-Management Relations Statute; fundamental employee, union, and management rights; unfair labor practices; union representative rights to participate in meetings; controlling official time; handling information requests.

 MG-5: Effectively Managing and Communicating with Federal Employees (1-2 days)

-Course Topics: Managing vs. leading; identifying and honing your supervisory skills; managing difficult employee personality types; managing a multigenerational workforce; managing a mobile workforce; using structured communication with your employees; conflict resolution skills; utilizing a team-based approach in the federal government.
+Course Topics: Identifying and honing your supervisory skills; managing difficult employee personality types; managing a multigenerational workforce; managing a mobile workforce; using structured communication with your employees; conflict resolution skills; utilizing a team-based approach in the federal government.